PaulioRandall/p90/README.md

 # P90

 A minimalist CSS pre-processor for Svelte.
-No need to learn fancy syntax.
+Let JavaScript handle the logic, not a CSS mutant.

 The rest of the introduction is hidden within the examples because you really don't give a damn.

 ## TODO

-- **Allow** function arguments to be placed within quote marks.
-Ensure characters can be escaped.
+- **Tidy** README.
+- **Figure out** how to effectively document this library.

 ## Choose your questline